libdns/huaweicloud/README.md

 ## Authenticating

-To authenticate you need to supply our AccessKeyId and AccessKeySecret to the Provider.
+To authenticate you need to supply your AccessKeyId and SecretAccessKey to the Provider.

 ## Example